 The days given in temporal coverage are approximate only.
 Year and month are correct.

-The data are available for download at the url given below.
+The data are publicly available for download at the provided URL.